 Longer bio (180 words): Anica Mrose Rissi grew up on an island off the coast of Maine, where she read a lot of books and loved a lot of pets.
 After college, she moved to New York City, where she worked as a cheesemonger and book editor.
 She now tells and collects stories, makes up songs on her violin, and eats lots of cheese with her friends in Princeton, New Jersey, where she lives with her dog, Arugula.
 As a former editor turned full-time writer, Anica has spoken with kids and adults across the country about all stages of the writing process, from ideas and drafting to revisions and beyond.
-She is the author of the Anna, Banana chapter-book series, the picture books The Teacher's Pet and Watch Out for Wolf!, and a YA novel, Always Forever Maybe.
+She is the author of the Anna, Banana chapter-book series, the picture books Watch Out for Wolf! and The Teacher's Pet, and a YA novel, Always Forever Maybe.
 Her essays have been published by The Writer magazine and the New York Times, and she plays fiddle in and writes lyrics for the electro-country band Owen Lake and the Tragic Loves.
 Anica tweets about bookish things at @anicarissi, which is also her handle on Instagram.

 Want to know even more?
 Check out these articles and interviews:

 Ham(ster) It Up!
 (Pop Goes the Page, September 18, 2018)

 Watch Out for Wolf! by Anica Mrose Rissi and Charles Santoso (Interview with Mr. Schu on Watch.
 Connect.
 Read., September 11, 2018)

 Epic Author Facts: Anica Mrose Rissi | Always Forever Maybe (Epic Reads video, May 29, 2018)

 Welcome to the FFBC: Interview with Always Forever Maybe Author Anica Mrose Rissi (Pink Polka Dot Books, May 29, 2018)